taoky/goaccessfmt/README.md

 ## Note

 goaccessfmt adds an "extension" specifier that does not exist in original goaccess: `%S`.
-It sets `logitem.ServerIP`.
+It sets `logitem.Server`.